About The Sylvia Hotel, a Vancouver Landmark

 A Unique Lodging Experience

 The Sylvia Hotel located on English Bay and beside Stanley Park offers a unique lodging experience.
 We have 120 rooms and suites to choose from, all distinctive in their view and layout.
 The Sylvia Hotel prides itself on outstanding service, friendly staff and great value, which is why people continue to visit us year after year.
 The Sylvia Hotel was the first pet friendly hotel in Vancouver.
-Being across the street from English Bay and a short distance to Stanley Park, provides our two and four legged guests with an unique Vancouver experience.
+Being across the street from English Bay in Vancouver's West End and a short distance to Stanley Park, provides our two and four legged guests with an unique Vancouver experience.

 Surrounded by Scenic Beauty see the map>